This Week in Health: The Dangers of Breast Implants

 Alcohol is good for your heart—most of the time

 There's good news this week for people who enjoy a daily glass of wine.
-A new study reports that drinking alcohol in moderation is linked to a lower risk of certain heart problems.
-(Drinking too much will negate these benefits, however.)
+A new study finds that drinking alcohol in moderation is linked to a lower risk of certain heart problems.
+(Sadly, drinking too much will negate these benefits.)

 Ex CDC Director: History proves the dangers of underfunded health programs